VladimirMarkovic86/sample-server/README.md

 # Sample server

-Sample server project implements backend part of sample project, and is running on server-lib project.
+Sample server project implements backend part of sample project, and is running on server-lib project

 ### Installing